-Designed by Pedro Medina, the municipality’s brief of a multi-sports and leisure development was followed to the nth degree and what was delivered was about as far away from the old Insular as one could possibly get.
+Designed by Pedro Medina, the municipality’s brief of a multi-sports and leisure development.
+There is an indoor arena, hockey stadium and a smaller football stadium (where Las Palmas Atlético plays) to the north of the main stadium.
+The brief for the stadium was followed to the nth degree and what was delivered was about as far away from the old Insular as one could possibly get.
 Now followers of this website will know that I am not a big fan of stadiums that feature an athletics track.
 They are often featureless bowls that lack atmosphere and ultimately ruin the match day experience.
-But boy, the Estadio de Gran Canaria takes this to a new level.
-Almost universally disliked by any follower of the club, it opened in 8 May 2003 with a friendly match against Anderlect, which Las Palmas won 2-1.
+But boy, the Estadio de Gran Canaria took this to a new level.
+Almost universally disliked by any follower of the club, it opened on 8 May 2003 with a friendly match against Anderlecht, which Las Palmas won 2-1.
 There was a problem however that had nothing to do with the stadium’s design.
 Las Palmas was no longer in the top flight and there was no hope of filling the 31,000 seats at the new arena.
 Worse was to follow, as in their first full season at the Estadio Gran Canaria, the club finished twentieth in La Segunda and was relegated to the regionalised third tier.

-The Spanish national side has played two matches at the stadium. the first was a friendly in August 2004 against Venezuela, which La Seleccion won 3-2.
+The Spanish national side has played three matches at the stadium.
+The first was a friendly in August 2004 against Venezuela, which La Selección won 3-2.
 Then 3 years later in November 2007, Spain beat Northern Ireland by a goal to nil in a Euro 2008 qualifier.
+Spain hosted Bosnia-Herzegovina in a friendly at the stadium in November 2018, winning 1-0.
 As for UD Las Palmas, they play in front of average crowds of 14,000, who are lost in this cavernous bowl.
 Unlike other large stadiums with tracks, the whole of the stadium is open on match days with the club’s most passionate supporters opting for the smaller north terrace.
 The rest of the stadium is made up of a large single tier of grey seats that sweep around from east to west.
-The west side has three levels of hospitality boxes at the rear of the seating and a deep cantilevered roof, the stadium’s only redeeming feature, provides almost total cover for the seats below.
+The west side has three levels of hospitality boxes at the rear of the seating and a deep cantilevered roof, the stadium’s only redeeming feature, which provides cover for the upper tier,

 The Estadio de Gran Canaria is big and grey and rather unloved.
 So much so that the club was seriously considering a move back to a redeveloped Insular.
 This prompted the local municipality to spring into action with a €3m plan to remove the athletics track, lower the pitch and increase the capacity to 32,400.
 Work began in November 2014 and was finally completed in February 2016.